Sou1ence/Sou1ence/README.md

 ## 🔸 About

-3rd-year Computer Science student at the Polish-Japanese Academy of Information Technology, focused on cybersecurity, reverse engineering, and AI development.
+3rd-year Computer Science student at the Polish-Japanese Academy of Information Technology, focused on cybersecurity, reverse engineering, UI development.
 Building practical solutions that combine security research with application development.

 ## 🔸 Current Focus